7 Ways to Support British Columbia’s Travel Industry

 Continue north from Ladysmith to Nanaimo.
 In Nanaimo, take a heritage tour, stroll along the waterfront or enjoy a short ferry ride to Newcastle Island Marine Provincial Park for a picnic on one of the many beaches.

-Drive north to explore the eclectic community of Lund, located at the end of Highway 101, and visit the Lund Resort at Klah ah men.
+Drive north to explore the eclectic community of Lund, located at the end of Highway 101, and visit the Lund Resort at Klah Ah Men.
 Watch for whales, sea lions, porpoises, seals and coastal marine birds on a scenic cruise into Desolation Sound.
 You can board this cruise out of Lund, Powell River, or Okeover Inlet to view what are considered to be some of the world’s best cruising waters.
-Or take a 15-minute water taxi ride from Lund to Savary Island; the island’s white-sand beaches and warm swimming waters are reminiscent of more tropical destinations.
+Or, take a 15-minute water taxi ride from Lund to Savary Island; the island’s white-sand beaches and warm swimming waters are reminiscent of more tropical destinations.

 Sechelt boasts a multitude of eclectic studios, galleries and shops.
-Check out the year-round schedule of exhibitions displaying local and off-coast art works at the Sunshine Coast Arts Centre in Sechelt.
+Check out the year-round schedule of exhibitions displaying local and off-coast art at the Sunshine Coast Arts Centre in Sechelt.
 Adventurers may want to rent a kayak or take a guided paddling tour of Sechelt Inlet.

 Visit Gibsons’ numerous galleries, check out Persephone Brewing, and complete your holiday with a visit to the Sunshine Coast Museum and Archives before boarding BC Ferries to Horseshoe Bay and Vancouver.

 Further south of downtown is the art lover’s haven of South Granville, with approximately 20 small galleries showcasing art, photography, Indigenous work and fine antiques.
 It’s not surprising that area residents call the strip from the Granville Street Bridge to 16th Avenue “Gallery Row.”
+Visit nearby Granville Island, known for its many artisan studios on Railspur Alley, then take an Aquabus service back over to downtown, or to Main Street Science World in Olympic Village, to walk or cycle the seawall through Stanley Park.

 Header image: Pender Harbour.
 Photo: Albert Normandin